Information about us

 - Administer, analyse, develop, test and improve our website, store performance and overall operational performance improve the systems, services and products we offer to you.
 We do this on the basis of our legitimate business interest.

 - Send you survey and feedback requests to help improve our services.
 These messages will not include promotional material.
 We have a legitimate interest to do this as it helps improve our products and services and make them more relevant to you.

 - Comply with our contractual or legal obligations to provide data to law enforcement.
 This includes processing personal information for purposes of preventing, detecting and identifying unlawful acts.

 - Protect our premises, customers and staff we operate CCTV systems in our stores and record images for security we do this on the basis of our legitimate business interests.

 - Administer prize draws or competitions based on your consent at the time of entering.
 With your consent to receive direct marketing communications from us we may use the information you have given us to:

-- Keep you informed about forthcoming events, products, services, special offers, events, competitions and other information about us (by email or by post);
+- Keep you informed about forthcoming events, products, services, special offers, events, competitions and other information about us (by email, by SMS Text, or by post);

 - Measure and understand the effectiveness of any advertising we serve to you and others;

 - Make suggestions and recommendations to you about goods and services that may be of interest to you.